kindlyfire/mdrss-ts/README.md

 separated by commas.
 The different available keys are:

 - `manga`: Filter my manga UUID
-- `group`: Filter by group UUID (repeatable)
+- `group`: Filter by group UUID
 - `user`: Filter by uploader UUID
-- `tl`: Translation language (repeatable)
+- `tl`: Translation language
-- `ol`: Original language (repeatable)
+- `ol`: Original language

-Repeatable matchers are `OR`s internally, so at least one of each specified kind will match.
+All matchers can be repeated and each kind uses `OR`s internally, so at least one of each specified kind will match.
+For example, if you specify two manga and two groups, at least one manga and one group will match each entry in the feed.
 At least one matcher must be present per query.

 Examples: